Edinburgh Festival Theatre: Theatre background and history

 The present theatre's location is Edinburgh's longest continuous theatre site, for there has been a theatre in that location since 1830.
-From being Dunedin Hall, the Royal Amphitheatre, Alhambra Music Hall, the Queen's Theatre, Pablo Fanque's Amphitheatre, and Newsome's Circus, the site became the Empire Palace Theatre, the first of the famous Moss Empires’ chain, opening on 7 November 1892.
+From being Dunedin Hall, the Royal Amphitheatre, Alhambra Music Hall (1862), the Queen's Theatre, Pablo Fanque's Amphitheatre, and Newsome's Circus, the site became the Empire Palace Theatre, the first of the famous Moss Empires’ chain, opening on 7 November 1892.
 Designed by the great British theatre architect, Frank Matcham, (who built the London Coliseum, among others) its décor was lavish, with elephants with Nubian riders, nymphs and cherubs in abundance on the plasterwork, and it seated 3000 people on four levels.

 1911 fire

 For the following twenty years all the top artists of the day played at the Empire Palace until, on 9 May 1911, there was a disastrous fire on stage.
-While all 3000 theatre goers escaped safely in about 2.5 minutes, there were eleven backstage deaths, including illusionist Sigmund Neuberger, who was then taking his final bow as The Great Lafayette; his body double; and the lion from his act.
+While all 3000 theatre goers escaped safely in about 2.5 minutes, there were nine backstage deaths, including illusionist Sigmund Neuberger, who was then taking his final bow as The Great Lafayette; his body double; and the lion from his act.
 Film of the aftermath of the fire is held by the National Library of Scotland.
-The theatre reopened three months after the fire.
+The theatre reopened three months after the fire to a rebuilt design, again by Thatcham.